New York Bag Ban Goes Into Effect! Will Your State Be Next?

 Bag bans involve a lot of change.
 Retailers have to change the items they provide and prepare their staff to implement these changes.
 Shoppers have to also adjust the make the switch to reusable shopping bags.
 There are always concerns before a bag ban goes into effect, and while some retailers have expressed concerns, other retailers have successfully made the transition ahead of schedule.

 According to the Advertising Specialty Institute (ASI), one reusable bag generates 3300 impressions.

 We Can Help with the New York Bag Ban

-We have been inundated with calls from New York retailers and smart marketers needing bags and we are happy to help people understand how easy the process really is when you work with us.
-We can create ANY kind of reusable bag you desire, as well as Kraft paper bags.
-We are also ISO certified, and our reusable shopping bags are certified reusable which means they are designed to deliver dependable results, including:
+We have been inundated with calls from New York retailers and savvy marketers needing bags, and we are happy to help people understand how easy the process really is when you work with us.
+We can create ANY reusable bags you desire, as well as Kraft paper bags.
+We are also ISO certified, and our reusable shopping bags are certified reusable, which means they are designed to deliver dependable results, including:

 – All reusable bags must have a handle.

 – The ability to accommodate at least 125 uses.